undefinedlau/LoLPersonalApp/README.md

 This application has 5 options: show summoner statistics, display match information, get champion id, display server status, and exit.

 Note that this application is written in Python 3.
+For security purposes the APIKEY has been taken out.
+Please go to the Riot Games API website https://developer.riotgames.com/ and generate your own API key.

 # High Level Overview of the Options